 Nursing (Associate's Degree) Admission Requirements

-- St. Charles Community College assessment tests completed (Room 133 SC) or transcripts on file for college level English and math courses passed with a grade of "C" or better.
+- Students must complete the assessment test (SC 133) OR submit official transcripts for college level English and Math courses passed with a grade of "C" or better.

-- ACT test requirement may be waived for applicants who have previously earned a Bachelor's Degree that includes at least 36 hours of general education courses.
+- The ACT will be waived for students who have earned a Bachelor's Degree (must include at least 36 hours of general education courses).

 Sliding Scale ACT/GPA

-Please note that admission to the nursing program is not final until the results from the mandatory drug screen and criminal background check are reviewed by the nursing department chair and division dean.
-Anyone testing positive on the drug screen as determined by the medical review officer will be denied admission and must reapply the following year.
+Admission to the nursing program is not final until the results from the mandatory drug screen and criminal background check are reviewed by the nursing department dean.
+Students who test positive on the drug screen will be denied admission for the current year.
 Students may be denied entry into the program based on criminal background results.

 For further information on the Associate Degree Nursing program, consult the St. Charles Community College Catalog.